dcorre/otrain/docs/global_description.rst

 Of course, if the computational time is not a constraint for you, it will be more accurate to perform a training on the images you want to analyse only, if you have a sufficient number of them.

-Regarding the total number of transients required for an accurate training, you can start with a large number of cutouts and can use ``otrainee-optimise-dataset-size`` to find out the minimum acceptable size.
+Regarding the total number of transients required for an accurate training, you can start with a large number of cutouts and can use ``otrain-optimise-dataset-size`` to find out the minimum acceptable size.